jamesarosen/xebec/README.md

 To see the full range of features that Xebec supports, including internationalization and `before_filter`s for your controllers, check out the example application in `doc/example_app/`.

+### Extras

+Check out `Xebec::WebAppThemeRenderer` if you're using [Andrea Franz's web-app-theme](http://github.com/pilu/web-app-theme).
+Check out `Xebec::TitleEnhancedNavBarRenderer` if you want to give your navigation items both content and a tooltip title.

 ## What's a *xebec*? ##

 Apple's dictionary provides the following entry: